JeffreyRodriguez/Liberator12k/About.md

 | One Plus   | Lab power supply                                                |

 # Why

+## The Self Defense Imperative
+It is the imperative of every living organism to defend itself.

+The skin of Golden Poison Dart Frog is coated in 1mg of a toxin so deadly it can kill over a dozen adults - but you have to touch or eat it to be affected.
+The frog is bright yellow in an environment where most other creatures are trying to hide to avoid being eaten.
+Meanwhile, the frog is a predator too.

+All of history has been an evolutionary arms race for every living creature.
+Other organisms are willing to harm or kill you.
+Do as thou wilt.

+## Personal Protection

+## Democide v.
+Wishcasting

 I do not trust your government and they don't trust either of us.
 The power to create weapons is now in your hands, use it responsibly.

+## Some other thoughts of others

 > A man's natural rights are his own, against the whole world; and any infringement of them is equally a crime; whether committed by one man, or by millions; whether committed by one man, calling himself a robber, or by millions calling themselves a government.